Wine Description

 Tasting Notes

-Taste: Burst of fruit, fine grain tannins, elegant, structured, energy, freshness, length.
+Taste: Burst of fruit, fine grain tannins, elegant, structured, energy, freshness, mineral, composed, length

 Bottle Details